marekv69/twitterTestApp/README.md

 ## TODO
 * implement fulltext searching in downloaded tweets
-* implement modal window for showing general info about the tweets
 * Try using redux and Immutablejs libraries to implement data layer
 * use more functionality from este framework